apollographql/apollo-server/docs/source/features/plugins.md

     }
   },
-}
+};
 ```

 As shown, the `requestDidStart` function can optionally return an object that
-defines functions that respond to _other_ request lifecycle events.
+defines functions that respond to request lifecycle events.
 This structure
 organizes and encapsulates all of your plugin's request lifecycle logic, making it
 easier to reason about.

 ### Inspecting request and response details

-As the example above shows, request lifecycle functions accept a `requestContext`
+As the example above shows, `requestDidStart` and request lifecycle functions accept a `requestContext`
 parameter.
 This parameter is of type `GraphQLRequestContext`, which includes a
 `request` (of type `GraphQLRequest`), along with a `response` field (of type `GraphQLResponse`) if it's available.